ZhiningLiu1998/self-paced-ensemble/README.md

 # Cite Us

-**If you find this repository helpful, please consider citing our work:**
+**If you find this repository helpful in your work or research, we would greatly appreciate citations to the following [paper](https://arxiv.org/pdf/1909.03500v3.pdf):**

 ```bib
 @inproceedings{liu2020self-paced-ensemble,